divshot/themestrap/README.md

 ## Themestrap's Philosophy

-Themes should be as lightweight as possible and do as much as possible to be maintainable as the framework evolves.
+1. A theme should be built *on top* of the framework, with as little intrusive change as possible.
+2. As the framework evolves, a theme should be easily updated to the latest version.

 To this end, Themestrap provides you with two simple files to modify: **variables.less** and **theme.less** (both in the `less` directory).
 You can tweak any and all of the Bootstrap variables in **variables.less** and support any additional code or classes you'd like in **theme.less**.
 The compiled theme CSS will be appended after the Bootstrap CSS.

-In cases where you need to do a more in-depth overhaul of a portion of Bootstrap's LESS, you may do so by simply creating a file of the same name in Themestrap's `less` directory.
+In cases where you need to do a more in-depth overhaul of a portion of Bootstrap's LESS, you may do so by simply copying over a file from Bootstrap's `less` directory into your theme's `less` directory and then modifying it as necessary.
+Example:

+    cp bower_components/bootstrap/less/alerts.less less/alerts.less

 Because it takes priority over the Bower-installed Bootstrap LESS, it will automatically override the Bootstrap default.
 In fact, this is how `variables.less` works already...delete it and the default Bootstrap variables will be back in play.

 ## Creating a Theme with Themestrap